Navigating the complex landscape of Toronto's rental market can be a daunting task, especially for those new to the city or the world of renting.

 If there are issues with a rented apartment that allows smoke to enter, the landlord should make the necessary repairs.
 For example, these infrastructure issues may be damaged walls, ceilings, floors, or malfunctioning ventilation systems.

 No-smoking policies are fair, according to Canadian case law.
-Above all, renters with health problems exposed to second-hand smoking have begun to claim that their housing providers and corporations have discriminated against them.
+Above all, renters with health problems exposed to second-hand smoke have begun to claim that their housing providers and corporations have discriminated against them.

 Eviction Rights